 - Course Tutors

 Mrs Cas CarringtonCas is a Partner with KLC Employment Law Consultants where she has headed up the employment law training department for 10 years.
 Cas develops, writes and delivers employment law training courses on a huge range of topics including the biannual CIPD ‘Law on Tour’ workshops.
-She teaches on many other CIPD law courses, including the Advanced Level Award in Employment Law, Postgraduate Certificate in Employment Law, and also delivers training for CIPD In-Company clients.
+She teaches on many other CIPD law courses, including the Advanced Level Award in Employment Law, and also delivers training for CIPD In-Company clients.
 Bringing a very practical approach to her training, Cas is well known for her lively and informal style of explaining complex employment law issues.
 As well as being involved in training, Cas also has extensive experience of advising all types of organisations including charitable organisations, government departments, and blue chips on a wide range of employment law and employee relations issues.

 Mr Sanjiv Ahluwalia